 1. Organize your child’s records.

-sample letter to ask for records.)
+to ask for records.)
 Once you have the records, arrange them by date and by type of document.
-Here are some examples of documents to gather: Individualized Education Programs (IEPs), evaluations, letters, report cards and informal progress reports.
+Here are some examples of documents to gather: Individualized Education Programs (IEPs), evaluations, letters, report cards, and informal progress reports.
 Make a list of the documents with a summary of each.

 2. Decide who comes to mediation.